 - A maid

-No one becomes rich by working as an au pair.
+You probably won’t become rich by working as an au pair, but there are many benefits to the job.
 Therefore, it’s very important that both parties (the host family and the au pair) are satisfied with the arrangements they make.

 Payment & Hours Of Work

 Every country has its regulations as far as working hours are concerned.
 Within Europe, an au pair usually works around 25-30 hours a week with a day off, usually on Sundays.